-When it comes to running an HOA property in Ann Arbor, appearances matter.
+When it comes to running an homeowners association property in Ann Arbor, appearances matter.
 The first impression you leave on potential residents will impact their decision to move into the neighborhood.
 This means that a lackluster curb appeal could make them think twice.
 If you’re unable to put any care into your HOA properties, how will they know that you care about running the HOA effectively?

 Now, you might have someone come to mow your lawn a couple times a month, but such basic maintenance isn’t going to be enough, especially if your HOA property features have been stagnant for years.
 If you want to make a lasting impression that reflects positively on your brand, then you’re going to want to freshen up your property with new landscaping and hardscaping features.

 If your Ann Arbor HOA property’s landscape is getting stale — meaning, you haven’t done anything to improve it for years — then the following are a few ways that you can freshen up your property.

 There are countless ways that you can improve your property’s landscape.
 Every HOA property is different and we can help pinpoint what makes your property unique in order to add new landscaping elements that will be the most effective at boosting your curb appeal.
 The following is a sample of some of the landscaping features that you can introduce to your property:

 Trees and bushes – Adding height to your properties landscape features can help keep your landscape from looking to flat.
 Before planting trees and bushes, you’ll need to know how they will look once they are fully grown.
 You won’t want to end up with a property that feels cramped and messy because too many trees and bushes were planted too close together.

 Plants – Different plants grow better under different conditions.
 We can help you choose an assortment of plants that will thrive on your properties and common areas and that will work well to create a beautiful, cohesive look.